shubhamsharma30/Smart-Garbage-Monitoring-System/README.md

 Micro- controller then processes the data and sends to ubidots(cloud) with the help of Wi-Fi module(Node MCU).

 Also there is web application for monitoring sensor or control electrical devices via local Wi-Fi or Internet and Control internet of things server - ubidots data monitor.

+Web application is in python and will be uploaded soon.